Life-Long Bonds of Friendship

 Years ago, four women shared their first brown-bag lunch in a small, upper level Heritage gymnasium room, preparing Jog-A-Thon packets.
 Those same four friends, now in their 50s, recently gathered on a January afternoon, still sharing lunches and their hearts.
 The story of how their bonds of friendship originated is a testament to the unexpected blessings that occur when parents become involved with PTF (Parent Teacher Fellowship).

 PTF is an organization of volunteers dedicated to encouraging Heritage faculty, staff, and families.
 Servant leaders come together to plan and host events that honor God, create opportunities to meet people, serve others, and have fun.
 The behind-the-scenes volunteer efforts help make the Heritage experience easy to navigate, friendly, and enriching for all.

-Current PTF Chair, Lisa Kelley, believes there are many benefits to becoming involved.
+Lisa Kelley, former PTF Chair, believes there are many benefits to becoming involved.
 “What better way to have an influence on your school than to be part of a parent organization supporting school-wide activities!
 PTF is also a great way to meet people whether you’re new to HCS, or have long been part of the Heritage family.”

 From left to right: Teresa Sternasty, Janaé Swan, Marcie Douglass, and Lisa Hall at Jog-

 Meeting new people is exactly what happened to the four once-strangers, now celebrating 14 years of close friendship and fond Heritage memories.